TimothyLuke/GSE-Advanced-Macro-Compiler/README.md

 ===================================
 This repository is a work in progress.
 Code here may be broken at any point in time.
 This contains the source code for GnomeSequencer-Enahnced in its raw form.
 Libraries are referred to but are not present in this repository.
 While releases are tagged as releases, alpha builds are released via http://wow.curseforge.com/addons/gnomesequencer-enhanced/

 To use this locally straight from this source you must install https://mods.curse.com/addons/wow/ace3 as a standalone mod.
+You must also install all the libraries listed in the .pkgmeta in the lib folder and set an exclusion in your .git file.

 Current Build Status
 ===================================